timmcginley/41936/Deliverables/index.md

 *
 */index
 ```
 These are the course deliverables.
-For when they need to be completed see the [Assignments](../Assignments)
+For when they need to be completed see [Assignments](../Assignments).

 * [BIM](BIM.md)
 * [Benchmark Building Model](BBM.md)